cvxgrp/pymde/docs/_sources/examples/index.rst.txt

 Examples
 ========

-As with most software, after reading the documentation, the best way to learn more is by playing with code.
+After reading the documentation, the best way to learn more is by playing with code examples.

 Our Python notebooks show how to use PyMDE on real (and synthetic) datasets.
 You can read these notebooks, or better yet, execute them and